One Day in Norwich: The Perfect Walking Route by a Frequent Visitor

 About Norwich: A Historic City with a Unique Charm

-Norwich is the county town of Norfolk, located in the East of England.
-Some people say that if you look at the map of Great Britain, the island looks a bit like a rabbit—and if you can see it, Norwich sits right on its tail!
-It’s a wonderfully compact city with a population of around 200,000.
+Norwich is the historic county town of Norfolk, located in the East of England.
+If you look at a map of Great Britain, the island looks a bit like a rabbit—and Norwich sits right on its fluffy tail!
+It’s a wonderfully compact city with a deeply rooted history.

-In fact, from the 16th century until the Industrial Revolution, Norwich was actually the second-largest city in England, surpassed only by London.
-Interestingly, because it was geographically isolated from the rest of the country, locals used to joke that it was quicker to travel to Amsterdam by boat than to walk to London!
-This changed in 1845 when the railway finally connected the two cities.
+For centuries, Norwich flourished as a bustling commercial hub thanks to the River Wensum.
+In fact, from the 16th century until the Industrial Revolution, it was the second-largest city in England, surpassed only by London.
+Because it was somewhat geographically isolated from the rest of the UK, locals used to joke that it was quicker to sail to Amsterdam than to travel to London!

-Throughout its history, Norwich flourished primarily through commerce and the manufacturing of textiles.
-During the Middle Ages, wealth from the booming wool trade funded the construction of countless churches.
-Today, these beautiful historic buildings are scattered all across the city, giving Norwich its timeless and unique character.
+During the Middle Ages, wealth from a booming wool trade funded the construction of countless stone churches.
+Today, these beautiful, timeless buildings are scattered all across the city, giving Norwich its uniquely historic and fiercely independent character.

 How to Get to Norwich: Travel Tips & Our Usual Route